wireless-hippie/wireless-hippie.github.io/_pages/about.md

 {:refdef: style="text-align: center;"}
-This is both a personal e-diary for my trips as a digital nomad and hopefully will be useful from time to time to other wireless hippies passing by the same places I passed through.
+This is a personal e-diary for my trips as a digital nomad.

+Maybe it can be useful to some other wireless hippies passing by the same places I did.

 If you want to talk, hit me up!
+I'd love to talk with like minded people.
+I'm based in Berlin.

 I have an [Instagram](instagram.com/wirelesshippie/) but I'm also available by email: [mariana@psychonautgirl.space](mariana@psychonautgirl.space).
 {: refdef}